gegentsch/SpatioTemporalControlZGA/README.md

 **Strongest positive effect of Wnt, Nodal and BMP signals on ZGA** (Figure 4D)

-Download plots and percentage table of up-regulaged genes separated by time and space (animal-vegetal and dorso-ventral axes):
+Download plots of mis-regulated genes (and percentage table of up-regulated genes) separated by time and space (along the animal-vegetal and dorso-ventral axes):
 <a href="./suppl_files/maxWNBLOF.pdf">summary</a> |
 <a href="./suppl_files/maxWNBLOF_st6.pdf">32-cell</a> |
 <a href="./suppl_files/maxWNBLOF_st7.pdf">128-cell</a> |